 Q. What grades do you offer?

-We currently have students in grades 3-6 and will be adding grade 7 for the 2017-18 school year.
-Grade 8 will be offered in the 2018-19 school year.
+We currently have students in grades 3-7 and will be adding grade 8 for the 2018-19 school year.

 Q. What is the timing of the school day?

 The school day runs from 8:30 a.m. to 3:15 p.m.
 Currently we offer a half hour of early care before the school day begins and an hour of aftercare starting at 3:15 p.m.